-Textual materials.
+Inputting textual materials.

-The transfer of the textual information is a very long and time-consuming business but compared to the videodisc transfer, the methods are relatively simple and well-known.
+The transfer of the textual information is a very long and time-consuming business but compared to the videodisc transfer the methods are relatively simple and well-known.
 The printed books which were of sufficiently high quality to be scanned by a computer were fed in by optical character recognition methods.
 It was a relatively slow process to input about 3000 pages of text, which all had to be carefully checked, since the computer found it difficult to distinguish certain letters, for instance i and l.
 Nevertheless, it was much less of an effort, and much cheaper, than typing in the material.
-It worked out at about twelve pence a page.

 The rest of the material was either in manuscript form, or the printing was too poor for present scanning devices.
 This was typed in using conventional word-processing packages and data entry methods, over a three year period.
 Often the manuscripts were very faded, sometimes jumbled in content, excruciatingly badly written, or presented other difficulties.
-One key text of over 150,000 words had to be translated from the German.
+One key text of over 15O,000 words had to be translated from the German.
 The texts were then held for editing, indexing and later dissemination on the Cambridge University Mainframe computer, both on disc and backed-up onto tape.
-This will finally constitute a textual database of between six and eighth thousand pages of information, including indexes; between thirty and fifty megabytes on the computer hard disk.
+This constitutes a textual database of about six thousand pages of information, including indexes; twenty-five megabytes of information on the computer hard disk.